AnotherPillow/sdvconvertergui/README.md

 Yes, the GUI downloads the latest version of the converter from github.

 ## Compiling

 1. Clone the repo
 2. Make your changes
+3. Compile the program with `cargo build --release`

 ## Credits